rhx/gir2swift/README.md

 ### Swift

-To build, you need at least Swift 5.2 (Swift 5.3 onwards should work fine), download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+To build, you need at least Swift 5.2 (but some Linux distributions have issues and seem to **require at least Swift 5.5**), download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
 	Apple Swift version 5.3.2 (swiftlang-1200.0.45 clang-1200.0.32.28)